kevintpeng/Learn-Something-Every-Day/Chess/Center.md

 When you have a pawn center advantage, the best way to convert it is to push the pawns further, which is only possible if you can gain a lead in development and properly control the squares in the center.
 Otherwise you can almost always at least convert it to a lead in space through pushing minor pieces.

+### When Central pawns become a weakness
+- when a pawn center is overextended it can be challenged by wing pawns, forcing the bad trade of side pawns for central pawns.
+  - a crumbled center can be disadvantageous since you invest tempo in pushing them, and it is especially devastating if king safety was sacrificed for central control
+- if you cannot remove the center pawns (especially if there are too many centralized pawns) you may be able freeze the center using blockades to close the position.
+This can be advantageous since often the advancing side has many pieces defending the pawns so they would need to relocate to convert them from defenders to attackers.
+  - it becomes very difficult to make use of center holes in a closed game forcing the player with the center to make plays in the wings.

 ### Analysis
 - [White London](https://lichess.org/Gf8gvpek/white#18) bad pawn break.
 It activates the opposing rook by giving them a rook on the semi open d-file.
 After the exchange, black can develop the knight with tempo on the bishop.
 I think we don't have enough development advantage to exploit the pawn break.
 I think the reason this is a +2.0 position is because of black's weak king safety after castling long.
 Since the center is locked up, we can push on the wing and attack faster than black can.